Juris Doctor: Replacement for the LLB

-Descriptions of the J.D. outside the United States
+Descriptions of the JD outside the United States

 Australia

-The traditional law degree in Australia is the undergraduate Bachelor of Laws (LLB); however, there has been a huge shift towards the JD in the 2010s, with some Australian universities now offering a JD programme, including the country's best ranked universities (e.g. the University of New South Wales, the University of Sydney, the Australian National University, the University of Melbourne and Monash University).
+The traditional law degree in Australia is the undergraduate Bachelor of Laws (LLB).
+Beginning in the 2010s, many Australian universities now offer JD programs, including the country's best ranked universities (e.g. the University of New South Wales, the University of Sydney, the Australian National University, the University of Melbourne, Monash University, and Western Sydney University).

-Generally, universities that offer the JD also offer the LLB, though at some universities, only the JD is offered and only at postgraduate levels.
-Due to recent changes in undergraduate degree structuring, some universities, such as the University of Melbourne, only allow law to be studied at the postgraduate level and the JD has completely replaced the LLB.
+Generally, universities that offer the JD also offer the LLB, although at some universities, only the graduate-entry JD is offered.
+The University of Melbourne, for example, has phased out its undergraduate LLB program for a graduate JD one.

 An Australian Juris Doctor consists of three years of full-time study, or the equivalent.
-The course varies across different universities, though all are obliged to teach the Priestley 11 subjects as per the requirements of the state admissions boards in Australia.
-JDs are considered equivalent to the LLBs and still need to fulfil the same requirements practical legal training for admission as a lawyer.
+The course varies across different universities, though all are obliged to teach the Priestley 11 subjects per the requirements of state admissions boards in Australia.
+JDs are considered equivalent to LLBs, and graduates must meet the same requirements to qualify, including undergoing a practical training.

-On the Australian Qualifications Framework, the Juris Doctor is classified as a "masters degree (extended)", with an exception having been granted to use the title Juris Doctor (other such exceptions include Doctor of Medicine, Doctor of Dentistry and Doctor of Veterinary Medicine).
+On the Australian Qualifications Framework, the Juris Doctor is classified as a "masters degree (extended)", with an exception having been granted to use the term "doctor" in the title (other such exceptions include Doctor of Medicine, Doctor of Dentistry and Doctor of Veterinary Medicine).
 It may not be described as a doctoral degree and holders may not use the title "doctor".
-Along with other extended master's degrees, the JD takes three to four years following a minimum of a three-year bachelor's degree.